adobeio/adobeio-documentation/README.md

 Or, simply search for: **Adobe I/O Events' CSM Registration**.

 3. For **Adobe I/O CSM Registration**, click the **Edit** button.

+The default paths for asset and page events are listed near the top of the page.

 ![osgi config default path](https://user-images.githubusercontent.com/29133525/31209678-ea371a1a-a949-11e7-8b61-ad409b8119a8.png)